A Genital Piercing Specialist - A Hood Piercing Specialist - A Penis Piercing Specialist--That's me!

 I feel like I've returned to my roots--to the piercings I "grew up" doing.
 And I absolutely love my clientele, which is surprisingly diverse—with the exception of a shared attraction to erotic piercings.
 My work is incredibly rewarding, especially when I get feedback from my clients about enhanced sexual experiences (including their first orgasms or multiples, at times!)

 I am genuinely more comfortable piercing a clitoral hood, labia, penis, or scrotum than an ear!
 That’s because…it is what I do.
 That’s my everyday work life.
 And when I’m not touring and piercing, I’m providing online consultations, primarily for genital piercings.
 Though I do offer anatomy/placement and piercing problem consults for all areas of the body.
+I also provide one-on-one piercer coaching (customized continuing education for industry professionals).
+If you have been to a piercer who didn't do a good job, please send them my way!
+I'll be happy to offer additional training to make sure they improve their skills and knowledge.

 To my knowledge, there are no other piercers who specialize exclusively in nipple and genital piercing as I do.
 However, all of the piercers on my referrals list have abundant experience, and they are among the world’s best for the job.
 Make sure to read the details on that page, however, as not all of them are recommended for all piercings—some don’t do triangle piercings, for example.